 FINRA Foundation Military Spouse Fellowship Program

-Nearly 1,000 military spouses have received FINRA Foundation Military Spouse Fellowships to help them become Accredited Financial Counselors®.
+More than 1,320 military spouses have received FINRA Foundation Military Spouse Fellowships to help them become Accredited Financial Counselors®.
 Read how they are using this training to serve the military community and gain professional skills that can transfer with them wherever they go.

 Heather Baker (Keller), Northern Virginia